John Carberry, senior director

 Joseph Schwartz, manager of strategic messaging

-Joseph Schwartz is a media relations specialist.
+Joseph Schwartz is our op-ed specialist.
 Previously, Joe was a senior editor at American Demographics magazine, opinion editor at The Ithaca Journal, managing editor at Training & Conditioning magazine, a daily newspaper reporter, and an editor for online mapping and geospatial technology magazines.
 He holds a bachelor’s degree in journalism from the University of Oregon.

 Rebecca Valli, media relations specialist

 Rebecca Valli is a media relations specialist at Cornell University.
-A native of Italy, Rebecca spent most of her 20s in China: working as a journalist and learning Mandarin.
-Rebecca reported for the Voice of America from Beijing and Hong Kong.
-She is a graduate of the University of Milan and earned a masters degree in journalism from the University of Hong Kong.
+She specializes in business and economics, the humanities, Cornell’s international reach and finding experts for breaking news.
+A native of Italy, Rebecca spent most of her 20s in China working as a journalist and learning Mandarin, and reported for the Voice of America from Beijing and Hong Kong.
+She is a graduate of the University of Milan and earned a master’s degree in journalism from the University of Hong Kong.